What Is the Patient Experience?

-Data security certainly makes up a significant part of any healthcare IT department’s costs and worry.
+Data security certainly makes up a significant part of any healthcare IT department’s costs and risk assessments.
 Anyone in healthcare has HIPAA concerns because healthcare organizations manage a significant amount of personal patient health information.
 IT departments are often in control of this data, and any software they invest in and implement needs to protect that information.

 Electronic health records (EHRs) contain perhaps the most sensitive pieces of information.
 As EHRs become more widespread, IT departments are tasked with protecting them in an ever-changing world of information security and encryption.
 Over half of healthcare organizations are investing in health IT as more and more devices become connected to the Internet, thus exposing EHRs to security risks.

 Integrated technology has not yet been perfected for healthcare use, although it is an excellent tool for providers.
 Early healthcare innovations like artificial intelligence (AI) cannot take the place of a clinician to deliver a diagnosis to a patient through an electronic health record system.
 But the benefits of AI can help care providers focus on the patient experience (Kaushal et al., 2019).

 IT managers in healthcare have different concerns with connected devices and the Internet of Things (IoT).